"The Tomoka Marsh Aquatic Preserve protects a lasting legacy a magical part of

 The Tomoka area has important archaeological and historic resources.

-Nineteen prehistoric sites are located near the preserve, including the
+Approximately 70 historic and prehistoric sites are located near the

-remains of the Timucuan village Nocoroco located at Tomoka State Park.
+remains of the Timucuan village Nocoroco within Tomoka State Park.